 Mooloolaba Wharf looks out over Parrearra Channel and the wealthy homes on Minyama Island.
 Admire them over a few drinks from the deck of the Wharf Tavern.
 There are a few restaurants and cafes, shops and ice cream parlours in the vicinity.

 You can get even closer to the homes and the canals on the fantastic Mooloolaba Canal Tour.
-We did this when we lived on the Sunshine Coast and loved it (recent reviews on TripAdvisor are glowing!)
+We did this when we lived on the Sunshine Coast and loved it.
 There are different cruises you can take, the popular one being a sunset cruise.